mukunth26/Facemask-Detection-OneAPI/README.md

 oneDNN  which is a part of OneAPI is an open-source library developed by Intel that provides optimized implementations of deep learning primitives and algorithms such as convolutional neural networks (CNNs) and recurrent neural networks (RNNs).
+It supports a wide range of deep learning frameworks and can be integrated with various programming languages.
 This project uses oneDNN to optimize the performance and efficiency of the CNN model.
-The tensorflow framework which is integrated with OneDNN is used to achieve lower memory consumption and higher accuracy.
+The tensorflow framework which is integrated with OneDNN is used to achieve lower memory consumption,higher accuracy,faster training times and better utilization of hardware resource.

 <img width="762" alt="Screenshot 2023-04-08 at 7 45 08 PM" src="https://user-images.githubusercontent.com/130204205/230725954-72d3d17e-9c11-4974-b94b-5935319c41c4.png">